dirkmueller/kiwi-1/doc/source/working_with_kiwi.rst

 #. **Apply Archives.**

-   Any archive specified in the ``archive`` element in the :file:`config.xml` file is applied in the specified order (top to bottom) after the overlay tree copy operation is complete (see :ref:`xml-description-archive-element`).
+   All archives specified in the `archive` element in the :file:`config.xml` file are applied in the specified order (top to bottom) after the overlay tree copy operation is complete (see :ref:`xml-description-archive-element`).
 Files and directories will be extracted relative to the top level of the new root tree.
 As with the